TodePond/TodePondDotCom/wikiblogarden/academia/from/the-outside/readme.md

 No but really.
 I do appreciate the blog post (blog post).
 Jonathan Edwards puts out a message of encouragement and inclusivity, which is immensely valuable.
 And I have a soft spot for Jonathan because he said [nice things](https://x.com/jonathoda/status/1719165351039270978?s=20) about me [twice](https://x.com/jonathoda/status/1762195359789392068?s=20).

-This blog post has successfully encouraged me to submit paper(s) to various things at SPLASH.
+His blog post (not his paper) successfully encouraged me to submit paper(s) to various things to Onward!.

 *Ironically, this disproves his point by demonstrating the influential power that blog posts has on fellow researchers (not papers) (blog posts) (not papers).*